dornellesfr/dornellesfr/README.md

 # Hello there!

-I'm Fernando, a person who studies web development and loved this area with a few months of fun doing logic challenges.
-I like to read about programming and a couple of stuf.
-So I love studying about react, node, mysql and others and I used these technologies in the Trybe course as well as in others on the Internet courses.
+I'm Fernando, a person who studies web development, lately I loved this area with a few months of fun doing logic challenges.
+I like to read about programming and a couple of stuffs also I love studying about react, node, mysql and others these technologies I used in the Trybe course as well as in others on the Internet courses.

 ## Technologies and frameworks
 <div style="display: inline_block"><br>